chaima-123/ExportAndroXD/README.md

 ## **Artboard**

-You need to select the whole artboard and then you click on the button “export artboard” to export the XML file.
+You need to select the whole artboard and then you click on the button “export all artboard” to get the XML files or you can also export only the selected artboards and click on button “export selected artboards” .

 ## **ID**